dbcrossbar/dbcrossbar/guide/src/shopify.md

-# Experimental: Shopify
+# Shopify (UNSTABLE)

 **WARNING:** This is highly experimental and subject to change.
+To use it, you must enable it using the `--enable-unstable` flag.

 Shopify is an online e-commerce platform with a REST API for fetching data.